NeuroTrend/audio_preprocessing/README.md

 ### Architecture

 We plan to employ the hexagonal architecture (also known as the ports and adapters pattern) to create a flexible and maintainable codebase.
 We want to maintain strong separations of concerns, decoupling the core logic from external dependencies.
-Our goal is to facilitate an easy transition from the MVP to a scalable, cloud native version 1.
+Our goal is to facilitate an easy transition from the MVP to a scalable, cloud native Version 1.

-The application is designed to handle a moderate number of lossless audio files efficiently.
+The application is designed to handle a large number of lossless audio files efficiently.
 To achieve this, each task operates independently, with queues managing the flow between stages.

 #### Domain Logic (Core):
 Audio Processor Service: Handles the segmentation of audio files and updates metadata.